Postdoctoral Fellowship in Pediatric Neuropsychology

 The stipend for this fellowship is consistent with NIH salary guidelines for postdoctoral fellows.
 Stipends are distributed evenly across the year in biweekly checks.

 Fellows will accrue 20 paid time off (PTO) days to be used as needed for vacation, personal time or illness.
-In addition, fellows will be allowed the seven announced holidays.
-Fellows may request additional leave for participation in professional conferences, as long as coverage for clinical responsibilities is arranged.
+Fellow employees are eligible to draw upon their PPL bank only following the first 90 days of employment at Children’s Hospital of Philadelphia.
+In addition, fellows will be allowed the eight announced holidays.
+Fellows may request an additional 5 day leave for participation in professional conferences, as long as coverage for clinical responsibilities is arranged.

 The fellow is provided with a computer and a personal workspace within the Psychology office suite.
 They have access to the library resources both through CHOP and through the University of Pennsylvania library system.